An Introverts Guide to Being More Social

 Practice

 The more people that you talk to, the more comfortable you’ll be.
 It’s really as simple as that.
-Go out in to the world, interact with as many people as you can, and get comfortable talking to new people.
+Go out into the world, interact with as many people as you can, and get comfortable talking to new people.
 You can read self-help books and watch instructional videos, but there really is no substitute for exploring the world and taking chances.
 Be adventurous, take risks, and make mistakes.
 It might be difficult, but it’ll definitely be worth it!